 Mass tort claims typically involve consumer products such as prescription medications, medical devices, automobile parts, home products and dangerous toys.

-If you have suffered an injury as a result of using any of the following medical devices or medications, please contact Farris, Riley & Pitt, LLP immediately to see if you have a case:
+If you have suffered an injury as a result of using any of the following medical devices, medications, or products, please contact Farris, Riley & Pitt, LLP immediately to see if you have a case:

 - Hernia Mesh Products

 The national mass tort lawyers at Farris, Riley & Pitt, LLP are committed to helping innocent victims injured by dangerous medications and defective products obtain the justice they deserve.